10.30am: Clothing Yate Exhibition (Tue-Thur & Sat)

 The history of clothes, fashion and accessories in 20th Century Yate.
 A highlight will be the Henry Blathwayt First World War dress jacket, an outstanding artefact normally stored at Dyrham Park.

-The display will feature an array of historic clothes from the heritage Centre collections from Second World War flying jackets to Sodbury Queen coats from Febry coaches.
+The display will feature an array of historic clothes from the Heritage Centre collections.

 2014-2018 marks the centenary of the First World War, which was declared on August 4th 1914 and ended on November 11th 1918, when fighting stopped while peace terms were negotiated.